andrtell/remarks/C/compile/0021-dynamic-linking.md

 Great!
 We have our shared object file `libeasymath.so`.

+### Using the library in a program

-We also need to write a program that makes use of the function `easymath_add` in our library.
+Lets write a program that makes use of the function `easymath_add` in our library.

 `./program.c`